 - Have you tested positive for or otherwise been diagnosed with COVID-19?

 - Do you have reason to believe you may have been exposed to COVID-19?

-- Are you experiencing any symptoms of infection with COVID-19, such as fever, cough, shortness of breath, or sore throat?
+- Are you experiencing any symptoms of infection with COVID-19, such as fever or chills, cough, shortness of breath, fatigue, muscle or body aches, headache, new loss of taste or smell, nausea or vomiting, diarrhea or sore throat?

 - Have you been in contact with any person who has tested positive for or otherwise been diagnosed with COVID-19 within the past 14 days?

 - Have you been the subject of a self-quarantine or self-isolation order from a public health official or public healthcare provider?